Mini-Conf/Mini-Conf/templates/content/call-for-papers-author-info.md

 **Significance**: Are the results important?
 Are others (researchers or practitioners) likely to use the ideas or build on them?
 Does the submission address a difficult task in a better way than previous work?
 Does it advance the state of the art in a demonstrable way?
 Does it provide unique data, unique conclusions about existing data, or a unique theoretical or experimental approach?

-Final decisions will be made in accordance with the reviewer’s overall judgement, along with their subjective ratings of confidence/expertise, and according to our own editorial judgement.
+Authors will be given an opportunity to respond to reviews with a brief comment (maximum of 250 words for a paper; violations of this word limit may result in the paper being desk-rejected).
+Final paper acceptance/rejection decisions will be made accounting for the reviewers' overall judgment, their subjective ratings of confidence/expertise, the author response (if there is one), and our own editorial judgment.

 ### Submission Format and Guidelines
 **Submission Site**